occam-ra/occam/doc/occam-structure.md

 To some extent the discussion of design and implementation issues cannot happen without reference to the code.
 But it should be possible to understand and discuss these issues, at least in a general way, without intimate code familiarity or even knowledge of programming languages.
 Key concepts of software design and engineering can be discussed without reference to a specific language or implementation platform.
 This design overview attempts to provide a helpful view of the current application structure, and approaches to updating it, that can be understood by programmers and non-programmers alike.
 At the same time, it provides code-specific details which help illuminate the design issues, and will help coding contributors to get oriented.

 My initial instinct in creating this document was to proceed immediately to a discussion of application structure and language-specific implementation issues.
 I realized, though, that such a discussion is not well-founded without some preliminaries.
 In particular, it is important to turn first to a discussion of **design considerations**.
 Focusing first on implementation details, language features, etc. is putting the cart before the horse.
 Following sound principles of design will lay a solid foundation for the project going forward.
-Attempting to execute structural improvements without a clear plant of attack which is based on a well-worked out design is not a formula for success.
+Attempting to execute structural improvements without a clear plan of attack which is based on a well-worked out design is not a formula for success.

 ## Key Concepts of Software Design and Engineering
 I wish to highlight a few important principles of software design and engineering that will inform high-level discussion of how to upgrade OCCAM.
 These are not the only relevant concepts, but they are of primary importance in the discussion of how to proceed with the structural improvements.